skundu42/circles-group-cli/README.md

 npm link
 ```

+**Note**: The CLI is now properly linked and the `cg` command should be available globally.
+If you encounter any issues, ensure the build completed successfully and try running `npm link` again.

 ### Initial Setup

 ```bash
 # Configure your wallet and network
 cg setup
 ```

 This interactive command will:

 - Set up your private key securely
 - Configure network settings (default: Gnosis Chain mainnet)
 - Validate your wallet configuration